department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### Can I get VA dental care benefits for all of my dental care needs?

-**You may be eligible for any needed dental care if you if any one of these is true:**
+**You may be eligible for any needed dental care if any one of these is true:**

 - You get VA disability compensation (monthly payments) for a service-connected disability, **or**
 - You're a former Prisoner of War, **or**